Greetings! I’m Kimberly, aka the Snooping Anthropologist™. Welcome to my new website—home of the liberty loving Snoop Troop!

 Years in the making and representing one of the most fascinating and consequential investigations ever done on Hollywood, the book chronicles my journey deep into the heart of Tinseltown, far beyond the myths and gossip, to expose one of the biggest scandals in its history and tell the shocking truth behind what industry insiders refer to as a social engineering scheme intended to affect American culture for generations.
 In short, it shows not only how Hollywood views America, but more importantly how Hollywood plans to make America view itself!
 Given our nation’s current sociopolitical unraveling, it is a timely book that I believe will significantly change people’s perspective about just how damaging today’s media, and Hollywood in particular, can be to America.

-In addition to my book, I have written many articles that have been published in print and online, including for sources such as American Thinker and Christian Post.
+In addition to my book, I have written many articles that have been published in print and online, including for sources such as American Thinker, The Federalist, and Christian Post.
 And now, of course, you can look forward to future posts on my new blog!

 Today, when I’m not writing or snooping into important issues in American culture, I’m usually hanging out with my husband enjoying almost anything outdoors, especially boating, camping, and hiking.
 In short, enjoying life—as we all should!